ctfs/resources/README.md

 ###Example

-A very simple type of CTF challenge is looking at the source code of websites or programs to find flags and/or hints.
+A very simple type of CTF challenge consists of looking at the source code of websites or programs to find flags and/or hints.
 For example, can you find the flag hidden on this page?

 <!-- flag: 2_l33t_4_M3 -->

 ##Using These Docs

 These docs are organized broadly along the lines by which CTF tasks are organized.
-Inside each folder is a README like this one explaining the basics of the technology and what the tasks generally involve.
+Inside each folder in the topics section is a README like this one explaining the basics of the technology and what the tasks generally involve.
 Alongside these READMES are folders with more information regarding specific technologies and topics.
+Many of these articles link to the [tools folder](tools), where more detailed explanations can be found for tehcnologies used throughout CTF competitions.

 The best way to use these docs is to participate in an actual CTF!
 Join a CTF or attempt some old tasks and try to solve them.
 Use the information in this repository to get you started with finding some flags.
-If you feel like there is insufficient information to help you solve a task, bring up an issue on this repository!
+If you feel like there is insufficient information to help you solve a task, bring up an issue on this repository and someone can try to clarify it.

 ###Moving On